mixxxdj/manual/source/hardware/controllers/native_instruments_traktor_kontrol_s3.rst

 To make these changes, you need to edit to the mapping script file.

 1. Open Mixxx Preferences and select the Kontrol S3 in the side list.
-2. There will be a box labeled Preset Info, and that box will have a section labeled :guilabel:`Script Files`.
+2. There will be a box labeled :guilabel:`Mapping Info`, and that box will have a section labeled :guilabel:`Mapping Files`.
 3. Select :file:`Traktor-Kontrol-S3-hid-scripts.js`.
 4. Either the file should open in an editor, or you should see a file browser window with that file selected.
 If you see a file browser,